Does Kratom Interact With Quercetin (Quercetin Bromelain)?

 There is a possible chance of metabolic interaction between quercetin and kratom.

-Because of this, kratom and quercetin’s metabolization and elimination may be slowed, leading them to last for a longer time in the body and causing more side effects.
+Because of this, combining kratom and quercetin can slow down the metabolization rate, leading them to last longer in the body and causing more side effects.

-Quercetin is a flavonoid that is also a polyphenolic substance.
-It is most typically used to treat heart and blood vessel problems and prevent cancer.
+Quercetin is a flavonoid most typically used to treat heart and blood vessel problems and prevent cancer .
 It also helps with diabetes, arthritis, and bladder infections.

 Flavonoids have anti-inflammatory properties and protect cells from oxidative damage, resulting in disease.
 With these dietary antioxidants, cardiovascular disease, diabetes, cancer, and cognitive illnesses like Alzheimer’s and dementia can all be prevented.